 The Australian Indigenous Doctors' Association (AIDA) Academic Post is currently under review.

-The RACGP Academic Registrar Guide 2017 provides comprehensive information for current and prospective academic registrars and their training providers.
+The RACGP Academic Post Guide 2017 provides comprehensive information for current and prospective academic registrars and their training providers.